pdxrod/article_editor/README.md

   * Install dependencies with `mix deps.get`

-In the MongoDB console ('mongo') you have to do this:
+Run the MongoDB console
+   `mongo` from a Terminal window and do this:

    `use my_app_db`

 Then